parasite-dad/medicines/README.md

 Also, patient ususally did not know the drugs usage exactly and it is easily to have more information of this web app the link and usage of drug.
 Also, it can be translated to Chinese for elderly who dont know english.

 This application is very basic one with core function but the idea can be easily extended to many differnt ideas.
-We can connect body index record using smart watch, some smart health device to record automatically daily health and sent to health care or Doctor easily.
+We can connect body index record using smart watch, some smart health device to record automatically daily health and sent to healthcare or Doctor easily.
 On the Doctor or clinic points of view, they can know the patient health easily day by day. and they can have centralized database to have all patient record easily finding some discease trend.
 For the health care company or durg company, they can have these data and easily promote their health products to corresponding patients.
 Furthermore, we can added some simple input device to capture patience taking drugs time.
 Let's say a electronic device button pressed after drug taking.

 ---
 ## Distinctiveness and Complexity